If you’re a small business owner you know how important it is to have a professionally-designed website if you want to succeed.

 By including information about your reputation, experience, years in business, awards, and credentials, you trying to show your credibility and your expertise in order to build trust.
 To learn more take a look at The Anatomy of a Perfect About Us Page (Infographic)

-What to Include on about page:
+What to Include on the About page:

 - Company history